HVR88/PSFree_Docker/README.md

 This repo is a fork of [PSFree from Nazky](https://github.com/Nazky/PSFree) plus tweaks (mentioned below)

 This repo is intended for developers or anyone wanting to run the server bare-metal.
-If you are an end-user, you want the Docker Container:
+Normal people want the **Docker Container:**

 > [!NOTE]
 >